Aelia Eudocia: Book 1: The Conversion

 The first book narrates the story of Justa, a young virgin in Antioch.
 Upon hearing a priest's sermon from her window, she falls in love with Christ.
 She criticises her parents' pagan faith and idolatry.
 That night, her father has a dream in which Christ entreats him to join his faith; he immediately takes his wife and daughter to church where they convert to Christianity.

 Justa frequently walks between her house and the church to pray; a young man, Aglaïdas, sees her and instantly desires her.
 He sends people to Justa's house to propose marriage; she refuses, saying that her only suitor is Christ.
 Aglaïdas sends a band of men to take her, but the other church-goers rout them.
-He then attacks her, but she throws him on his back and tears and his face and clothes, drawing a direct parallel to the story of St. Thecla.
+He then attacks her, but she throws him on his back and tears at his face and clothes, drawing a direct parallel to the story of St. Thecla.
 Enraged, he turns to the magician Cyprian.

 Cyprian summons three demons in his attempts to seduce Justa.
 The first two, armed with various charms and spells, cannot even enter her house; each time, Justa prays and makes the sign of the cross and the demon flees, terrified.
 The third demon summoned is Satan himself.
 Satan transforms himself into the guise of a young virgin, sits upon Justa's bed and attempts to persuade her to forsake her virginity.
 Justa almost leaves her house, but soon recognises the evil and routs Satan.

 Satan returns to Cyprian who is shocked at Justa's power.
 Satan tells him that all demonic power is merely deception, that God has the only true power and how punishment awaits those who have sinned.
 Cyprian exorcises Satan and converts to Christianity.
 He rapidly rises in the ecclesiastic ranks, eventually becoming the Bishop of Antioch.
 He makes Justa a deaconess and renames her Justina.